Join Veganuary and resolve to try a vegan month in January

 Last year, Veganuary operated on a budget of about $750,000.
 Using some back-of-the-envelope math, Winch calculates (based on traditional eating habits) how much meat isn’t being consumed per convert.
 He estimates that the 2018 pledge takers alone saved about 2.1 million animals from slaughter.
 For Veganuary, that works out to spending about 35¢ per life saved, although it may be even cheaper: The group estimates that about 10 times more people participate in Veganuary informally than formally each year.
 “In terms of effective advocacy and really helping to make this planet a more compassionate place, we’re doing something quite incredible on a shoestring,” he adds.

-Seth Tibbott, the founder and chairman of Tofurkey, the tofu-based faux turkey brand, says his company made an undisclosed donation to the charity, which he recently joined as a trustee.
-Tofurkey promotes Veganuary through complementary campaigns in the U.K., and that pays off.
+Seth Tibbott, the founder and chairman of Tofurky, the tofu-based faux turkey brand, says his company made an undisclosed donation to the charity, which he recently joined as a trustee.
+Tofurky promotes Veganuary through complementary campaigns in the U.K., and that pays off.
 Last January, the brand’s sales to retailers and food service companies “just about doubled” there, he says.

 Tibbott hopes to see the same bounce in the United States as Veganuary’s efforts expand.
-“We see nonprofits like Veganuary as sort of the unpaid marketing arms of Tofurkey and the whole plant-based movement,” he says.
+“We see nonprofits like Veganuary as sort of the unpaid marketing arms of Tofurky and the whole plant-based movement,” he says.
 “So we’re trying to encourage all companies to rally around Veganuary and other nonprofits like this to help create a vegan world and more vegan products in the market.”

 Informal participation aside, at least 250,000 people have taken Veganuary’s pledge in recent years.
 As Winch puts it, “We want them to go vegan and have an amazing experience, and then stay vegan at the end of it.”